Tarrant County Clerk

 How can I search County Courts at Law civil cases and review filings?

 Use the county’s public portal to view registers of actions, events, party names, and basic case data; start with the Civil Court Public Browse at the official County Courts at Law case search.
 Certified copies are issued by the Clerk after payment of applicable fees, and online access may not include document images for all records.
-When ordering copies, have the precise case number and identify whether you need certified or non-certified documents to avoid processing delays.
+When ordering copies, have the precise case number and identify whether you need certified or non-certified documents.

 County Courts at Law case search